20112025

 Biography

-With a fully funded scholarship from the German Research Foundation, she obtained her PhD from the University of Cologne, Germany with magna cum laude.
-Prior to relocating to Australia, she did her postdoc and then she was a research fellow with the joint appointment from the prestigious Asia Research Institute (ARI) and Centre for Family and Population Research (CFPR) at National University of Singapore.
-She then joined Singapore University of Social Sciences as lecturer and later senior lecturer.
+Dr. Ko was awarded her PhD from the University of Cologne, Germany with magna cum laude, supported by a fully funded scholarship from the German Research Foundation.
+Before joining Monash University, she held prestigious appointments at the Asia Research Institute (ARI) and Centre for Family and Population Research (CFPR) at the National University of Singapore, followed by academic positions at Singapore University of Social Sciences where she advanced to senior lecturer.

 Research area keywords